pantsudev/krkrz_ecosystem_guide/README.md

 Default text formatting is usually set in `default.tjs`, so look there first and see if your issues can be solved
 by a simple font change.
 A list of embedded font files to load is usually defined in `embfontlist.tjs`.
-The available font names used to refer to faces within scripts, then, are the `Dictionary` keys from this file.
+The available font names used to refer to faces within scripts, then, are the `Dictionary` keys from that file.

 You'll figure it out.